 It reminded me of the reason I enjoy road trips – you have complete control over your itinerary and can go where you want, when you want.

-Scotland is good for road trips because the roads are well maintained.
+Scotland is good for road trips because the roads are quite good.
 Along the lochs, however, the A82 clings to the serpentine shoreline, at times making for an almost torturous drive.
-But it always straightened out, rewarding me with another beautiful view of the calming waters beneath a magnificent backdrop of rugged mountains
+But it always straightened out, rewarding me with another beautiful view of the calming waters beneath a magnificent backdrop of rugged mountains.

 Across the Mountains on a Great Scotland Road Trip